Key Difference – Drug vs Medicine

-On the other hand medicine does not contribute to the factor of addiction unlike a drug.
-In other words it can be said that a medicine does not cause the stupefaction of the mind like a drug.
+Medicine does not contribute to the factor of addiction, unlike a drug.
+In other words, it can be said that a medicine does not cause the stupefaction of the mind like a drug.
 The word ‘medicine’ is derived from the Latin word ‘medicina’.
 The two words ‘drug’ and ‘medicine’ should be used differently.
 The difference between the two words can be summarized as follows.

 What is the Difference Between Drug and Medicine?

 Drug: A drug is a substance that is often considered narcotic, hallucinogen or a stimulant.